nschan/syri_gggenomes/parse.md

 Regions are resized to have a certain length relative to the chromosome, controlled by `resize_polygons_size`, which defaults to `0.003` (0.3%) of the chromosome length.
-Altering this will make resized regions larger, or smaller.
+Changing this parameter will make resized regions larger or smaller.

 ``` r
 dat <- parse_syri("data/col_on_ler.syri.out",